Approximations of countably-infinite linear programs over bounded measure spaces: Approximation schemes

 where $\varepsilon$ denotes the desired error tolerance.

-\item If the feasible point $\rho$ (or its image $\psi=\rho G$) is of interest, any sequence $\rho^r\in\cal{L}_r$ (or the sequence of images $\psi^r=\rho^r G$) provides a convergent approximations to $\rho$ (or to $\psi$).
+\item If the feasible point $\rho$ (or its image $\psi=\rho G$) is of interest, any feasible point $\rho^r$ of $\cal{L}_r$ (or its image $\psi^r=\rho^r G$) provides a convergent approximations to $\rho$ (or to $\psi$), for large enough $r$.
 However, there is no easy-to-compute quantification of the error of the approximation for $\rho$ (or $\psi$).
 To remedy this, we introduce Scheme B, which yields converging approximations of $\rho$ (and $\psi$) with easy-to-compute error bounds.

 \end{itemize}